 Expenditures on Agency Operations restores and expands critical functions such as: Asset & Financial Management, Project Delivery - in preparation of funds expected from CIP+, responses to requests from the San Francisco Board of Supervisors, internal employee concerns through Ombuds Office, and overall data and performance management.

-• Non-labor investments in technology infrastructure to shift sunsetting capital projects to on-going system maintenance.
+Non-labor investments in technology infrastructur maintenance.